 The Membership Process

 Any child aged between 5 and 16 is invited to join the club once they have attended an induction and initial assessment.
 This is the first stage of a Hillingdon Slipstreamers’ Member journey and no child may join the club without having attended an induction.
-However, there are a few steps to follow first – we are not a walk-in club, although you are welcome to visit the club during a Saturday session as an observer to see what we do in action if you are considering joining.
+However, there are a few steps to follow first – we are not a walk-in club, although you are very welcome to visit the club during a Saturday session as an observer to see what we do in action if you are considering joining.

-Step 2: Induction Day [once you have been invited]
+Step 2: Induction Day

-In the case of Slipstreamers, your journey starts with the Induction Programme.
+Every child’s journey starts with the Induction Programme.
 This is when you will find out more about us as well as us understanding a bit more about you and your cycling needs.
 You will be welcomed by the volunteer staff that will help you adjust to being a Slipstreamer, shown around our excellent facility, and taken through an assessment on your bike so our Coaches can see for themselves where your skills lie.

 Some of you may be young riders wanting to get off of your training wheels.
 Some of you may be seasoned riders coming from another cycling discipline or club.
 Some of you may just be looking to extend or improve your cycling skills.
 To us, you will all be welcomed in the same way, and given the opportunity to join one of the greatest youth cycling organisations in the country.